 How do you make sure physicians care for each patient?

-Sample answer: As an RN, I see myself as an administrator as well.
+Sample answer: As an RN (Registered Nurse), I see myself as an administrator as well.
 Coordinating with the physician can help ensure each patient is being treated well.
 Or ensuring that the patient is receiving proper care in the appropriate period.
 Coordinating with technicians, other nurses, doctors, and hospital staff members are vital for this position.

 What are some of the most important things to consider in the nursing position?